Uttlesford self-build and custom housebuilding register

 - their death was attributable (wholly or partly) to that service

-- applicants serving or has served in the reserve forces and who is suffering from a serious injury, illness or disability which is attributable (wholly or partly) to that service and the application is made within five years of discharge
+- are serving or have served in the reserve forces and you are suffering from a serious injury, illness or disability which is attributable (wholly or partly) to that service and the application is made within 5 years of your discharge

 Local eligibility criteria evidence

 One or more of the following criteria must be met prior to the date of your application to join Part 1 of the register.

 If you live in Uttlesford District, please provide documents dated within the last three months to prove your residency.
 You can submit any one of the following documents:

 Have close family who live in Uttlesford District

 If you have close family who currently live in Uttlesford District, please provide documentation of your relationship, and proof of family member's residency in the district dated in the last 3 months.
 You may show:

 - birth certificates